whitneyburton/portfolios/students/1510/Jordan-Lawler/20151120-jordan-lawler.markdown

 ###Your Mission

-I have always been a dreamer, with my inevitable trajectory entrepenourship as a means to build and release products and services that (hopefully) change our world.
+I have always been a dreamer, with my inevitable trajectory entrepreneurship as a means to build and release products and services that (hopefully) change our world.
 Ideas remain just that without practical means of implementation, and Turing represents that next step for me.
-Over the next 7 months here me goal is to pick up the skill-sets and ideas necessary to begin my journey to this goal
+Over the next 7 months here my goal is to pick up the skill-sets and ideas necessary to begin my journey to this goal.

 ##End of Module Assessment